Chapter One: Relationship to Art

 Chapter Five: Nature of Art

 Besides all the above mental setbacks and atmosphere surrounding my world of art, I am very conscious about my work and the decision to do what I do.
 This is not a career, it is not hand to mouth, not trial and error, it is not a competition, and there is no platform for a debate about value, creation, and style.
 My works are a representation of my innermost spirit and my subjective understanding of the world around me.
 The rhetoric in my work is what makes original Agbovi Anthony.
 I believe I do not have professional, technical, educational or historical expertise like many artists but my work is a personal therapy and exhibition of anger and freedom at the same time.
 The world is art, life is art, each individual is an artwork, and this is my art of life.
-Feel free to get in touch in any possible way because my arms are wide open for everyone.
+Feel free to get in touch in any possible way because my works are wide open for everyone.

 And it continues......